A Survey of Deep Learning for Low-Shot Object Detection: Standard Few-Shot Object Detection

-Few other methods propose transfer-learning based methods which focus on other components of detection models.
-CoRPN\cite{zhang2020cooperating} modifies the RPN component in Faster R-CNN for few-shot object detection.
-This paper assumes that the RPN pretrained on base classes will miss some objects of novel classes.
-To tackle this problem, this paper uses multiple foreground-background classifier in RPN instead of original single one.
-During testing, a given proposal box gets the score from the most certain RPN.
-And during training, only the most certain RPN will get the gradient from the given proposal box.
-This paper proposed two losses to train these redundant RPN's.
-The first loss is a diversity loss based on covariance of different RPN's, which encourages these RPN's to be distinct.
-The second loss is a cooperation loss which prevents any RPN from firmly rejecting any foreground proposal box.
-The design of this redundant RPN's aims to avoid missing potential proposal boxes with novel objects.
+CoRPN~\cite{zhang2020cooperating} improves the RPN in Faster R-CNN for standard FSOD.
+CoRPN assumes that the RPN pre-trained on base classes will miss some objects of novel classes.
+Therefore, it uses multiple foreground-background classifiers in RPN instead of the original single one to mitigate this problem.
+During testing, a given proposal box is assigned with the score from the most certain RPN.
+During training, only the most certain RPN will get the gradient from the corresponding bounding box.
+CoRPN proposes a diversity loss to encourage the diversity of these RPNs and a cooperation loss to mitigate firm rejection of foreground proposals.